 In order to implement ModSecurity with Nginx, it’s necessary to compile the ModSecurity-nginx Connector for the version of Nginx installed on the system.
 When updates are available for Nginx, it is necessary to recompile the Connector afther the upgrade.

-To ensure that no errors are triggered during the update, the /etc/nginx/nginx.conf
+To ensure that no errors are triggered during the update, the /etc/nginx/nginx.conf file must be edited, and all lines referencing modsecurity should be commented out.

 The service should be restarted, and the system update should be carried out.
 Once the update is complete, the following commands should be executed.